August 14, 2020

 Because MALT gastric lymphoma is slow-growing (indolent) form of lymphoma and because some individuals remain free of symptoms or disease progression for many years, physicians may recommend a watch and wait strategy.
 Watch and wait refers to when physicians follow a patient with a slow-growing cancer without giving treatment until progression of the disease occurs.
 This allows some people to avoid undergoing such therapies for many years and even decades in some cases, thus delaying the need to experience the side effects associated with treatment.

 For individuals with early stage MALT gastric lymphoma confined to the stomach, antibiotics alone may be prescribed.
-Many studies have shown that complete remission of MALT gastric lymphoma is possible in many cases.
+Many studies have shown that curing MALT gastric lymphoma is possible with just antibiotics in many patients.
 The eradication of H. pylori with antibiotics is considered by many physicians to be a reasonable initial therapy for individuals with early stage MALT gastric lymphoma.
 Thorough follow up studies (e.g., blood tests and endoscopic biopsies) are required to confirm the eradication of the bacteria and to assess the response of lymphoma therapy.
-Continued follow up is also necessary because relapse can occur if a person becomes re-infected with H. pylori.
+Continued follow up is also necessary because MALT gastric lymphoma can return if a person becomes re-infected with H. pylori.

-On the other hand, anecdotal reports in the medical literature have described some cases of DLBCL of the stomach that have responded to antibiotic therapy including individuals who have gone into complete remission.
+On the other hand, anecdotal reports in the medical literature have described some cases of the more aggressive DLBCL of the stomach that have responded to antibiotic therapy including individuals who have gone into complete remission (all bloodwork, scans, and physical examination indicate the cancer is no longer present).
 Some researchers advocate that all individuals with DLBCL of the stomach and H. pylori infection should receive antibiotic therapy.
 Other researchers believe more research is necessary to determine whether antibiotic therapy is appropriate for treating this form of gastric lymphoma.

 Despite the success of surgery in the past, surgery’s role in the treatment of primary gastric lymphoma is now only reserved for highly selected cases that do not respond to chemotherapy or radiation.
 The current standard of care for MALT gastric lymphoma is nonsurgical and includes antibiotics (if H. pylori positive) or locoregional radiation therapy to the stomach if there is persistent disease after antibiotics or if the patient does not have H. pylori infection.
 The current standard of care for gastric DLBCL is also nonsurgical and includes chemotherapy with or without subsequent locoregional radiation therapy depending on response to chemotherapy, or size of the initial tumor.

+Chemotherapy is the use of several different drugs (given intravenously) alone or in combination to kill cancer cells.
+Chemotherapy is usually not needed for MALT gastric lymphoma, but biologic therapy with rituximab (discussed below) is used in patients who for one reason or another, cannot receive radiation therapy.
+Chemotherapy is used frequently in DLBCL of the stomach.
 The most common chemotherapeutic regimen used to treat individuals with DLBCL of the stomach is R-CHOP.
-The “R” stands for rituximab (Rituxan®), a biological therapy (or immunotherapy), which has been highly successful in treating many types of lymphoma including DLBCL (although its role in treating of DLBCL of the stomach is less studied).
+The “R” stands for rituximab (Rituxan), a biological therapy (or immunotherapy), which has been highly successful in treating many types of lymphoma including DLBCL (although its role in treating of DLBCL of the stomach is less studied).
 Rituximab is a monoclonal antibody that is specifically directed against the CD20 antigen, which is a protein that may be found on the surface of certain lymphoma B-cells.

 Monoclonal antibodies are produced by mature B-cells known as plasma cells; each plasma cell secretes a specific type of monoclonal antibody, which in turn acts against a specific antigen as part of an antibody-mediated immune response.
-New technology now enables laboratories to make large amounts of a specific monoclonal antibody that can be directed against a particular target, such as the CD20 antigen on lymphoma cells, often destroying the cell.
-Rituximab is often given with a standard chemotherapy regimen called “CHOP”.
-CHOP stands for: cyclophosphamide, hydroxydaunorubicin (doxorubicin or Adriamycin®), Oncovin® (vincristine) and prednisone.
+Laboratories can now make large amounts of a specific monoclonal antibody that can be directed against a particular target, such as the CD20 antigen on lymphoma cells, often destroying the cell.
+Rituximab is an antibody that targets the CD20 antigen, and is often given with a standard chemotherapy regimen called “CHOP”.
+CHOP stands for: cyclophosphamide, hydroxydaunorubicin (doxorubicin or Adriamycin), Oncovin (vincristine) and prednisone.

-Other therapies for individuals with primary gastric lymphoma include symptomatic and supportive measures as required.
-These include but are not limited to medications to counteract nausea and vomiting, intravenous fluids to treat dehydration, pain medications, antacids to lower the risk of ulcers, and bone marrow stimulating drugs to reverse the low white blood cell counts (leukopenia) and red blood cell counts (anemia) caused by chemotherapy.
+Other therapies for individuals with primary gastric lymphoma include symptomatic and supportive measures.
+These include but are not limited to medications to counteract nausea and vomiting, intravenous fluids to treat dehydration, pain medications, antacids to lower the risk of ulcers, stenting to open up any obstruction, and bone marrow stimulating drugs to reverse the low white blood cell counts (leukopenia) and red blood cell counts (anemia) caused by chemotherapy.

 Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
 All studies receiving U.S. government funding, and some supported by private industry, are posted on this government web site.